Polishko/On-Whisker-Holidays/README.md

 - The paw png path source is: https://github.com/tailwindlabs/heroicons/issues/140
 - The curvy css design in the About page is adapted from Jessika Aiskel's <a href="https://codepen.io/myjessijess/pen/MWWgMwL">Fancy border radius theme on CodePen</a>.

+## Planned improvements
+- Prevent the behavior of a previous modal closing upon opening a new one during the process of managing all modals' state with a single useModal hook.
+- Learn and apply more advanced state management tools (such as Redux and React Query) to better manage state and reduce complexity and improve code readability.
+- Remember the user's last search query upon navigating to an individual hotel card, so that the user is able to see their last search results in the left pane hotel list, without having to navigate back.
+- Incorporate a real server.
+- Error boundaries.
+- Testing.

 ## TODO
 More details